hypermodeinc/modusGraph/README.md

 modusGraph provides a simple API for common database operations.

+Note that in local-mode, unique fields are limited to the top-level object.
+Fields marked as unique in embedded or lists of embedded objects that have `unique` tags will not be checked for uniqueness when the top-level object is inserted.

 ### Inserting Data

 To insert a new node into the database: